 “I wish I could say the same“

-If you are not feeling enthusiastic about the plan express your disappointments politely with “I wish I could say the same“.
+If you are not feeling enthusiastic about the plan express your disappointment politely with “I wish I could say the same“.
 This shows the other person that while you would love to attend the event, you’ve got other commitments

 This is where timing comes in.
 If the date and time they are proposing do not work for you, express your regrets and let them down easily using the above phrase.
 The only con is they may ask you why you are not eager for their plan, so be ready with a brief explanation just in case.

 “See you then/yeah sure/ see you there“

 You can also tell them “See you then“ or “yeah sure“.
 These conclusive phrases are the best way to bring the topic to an end especially if you have agreed on a hard deadline.

 “See you then/there“ is a great way to reply if you have set the time and place to meet.
-It can be used in face-to-face conversations, on the telephone, texting, or communicating through email.
+It can be used in face-to-face conversations, on the telephone, by texting, or communicating through email.
 It helps to reinforce your plans and end the conversation on an aggregable note.

 When to say “See you then“ vs “See you there“?